jgalar/CanadianTracker/README.rst

 Getting Started
 ---------------

-Canadian Tracker uses `poetry` to manage its dependancies.
+Canadian Tracker uses `poetry` to manage its dependencies.
 As such, you can easily run the project from the development tree:

 .. code-block:: console

-  # Install all dependancies to a virtual environment
+  # Install all dependencies to a virtual environment
   $ poetry install